DeviceConnect: Android SDK

 .

-The response to this method (success or failure) can be captured using the callback FinBoxAuthCallback
+The response (success or failure) is handled using the FinBoxAuthCallback

 - Kotlin